foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 1. IoT OS/Platform

-In the field of Internet of Things (IoT), numberous devices are connected to form a complex network.
+In the field of Internet of Things (IoT), numerous devices are connected to form a complex network.
 Along with it, the programs within devices are becoming complex too.
 Many of them also require real-time responses.
 That urges a better way to manage tasks rather than running them in a main loop.
 One solution for this is to use IoT OS.

 An IoT OS is an operating system that is designed to perform within the